 - 1. The Brookings School District will accept the following methods of payment: - 1.
 Online through E-funds with a credit or debit card - 2.
 At a child's school with check or cash - 3.
 At the District Administration office with check or cash. - 2.
-Please review the Brookings School District Meal Charge policy: EFD..
+Please review the Brookings School District Meal Charge policy (Policy: EFD) found HERE.